sthormio/progression-framework/frameworks/engineering/engineering.md

 ### About our engineering progression framework
 Our Engineering progression framework is a perpetual work-in-progress, and will never be "done".
 We've continued iterating on our progression framework since it was originally launched in 2017, and we're continuously learning and adapting it to suit the development needs of our engineers.
 This latest version sees us move away from multiple frameworks split across engineering disciplines.
 We decided instead to focus on the practice of engineering itself, and as such, it should not matter which programming language you choose to use.

-The purpose of the framework is to guide conversations around performance and progression between managers and engineers at Monzo.
+The purpose of the framework is to guide conversations around performance and progression between managers and engineers at Sthorm.
 It articulates the expectations of each broad level, the level of impact we expect engineers to bring to business problems, and the manner in which engineers should be conducting their work.
 This document is not designed to be useful as a standalone tool. *This is a compass, not a GPS.*

 The framework shouldn't be used as a checkbox exercise, and it doesn't intend to codify every possible situation.
 Instead it lays out expectations in broad strokes that encourages conversations between engineers and their manager.

 ### Guiding pillars for engineering progression
 When iterating on our progression framework, we've tried to keep the below guiding pillars in mind:
-- We focus on the impact an individual engineer has on driving Monzo forwards, rather than specific behaviours.
+- We focus on the impact an individual engineer has on driving Sthorm forwards, rather than specific behaviours.
 - Scope is an additional measure for different levels of seniority.
-As Monzo grows, so should the size or reach of the problems we encounter as engineers.
+As Sthorm grows, so should the size or reach of the problems we encounter as engineers.
 - This framework shouldn't be seen as an exhaustive list of everything an engineer does or can do, but instead articulate the important distinctions between levels.
 - Behaviours should be broad enough to factor in the numerous different ways an engineer can contribute effectively.
 As an example: we should not list specific tasks such as “writes complex RPC handlers” but instead articulate the standards of technical contribution we should expect from engineers of different levels.
 As a result, our framework will need more interpretation, and is likely to be ineffective when used independently without your manager.
 We do not wish to create an exercise that can be “checkboxed” to completion.